 - Cars – both driver and driverless Credit cards Surveillance cameras

-In the IoT, data is the intentional or unintentional “exhaust” that comes from an IoT connected products.
-Examples include smart cities, traffic, cars, energy, animals, wildlife, food; pills, toys, connected clothing, smart diapers, smart toothbrushes, lighting, mattresses, refrigerators, romance, “smart” sex, and even rectal thermometers.
+In the IoT, data is the intentional or unintentional “exhaust” that comes from IoT connected products.
+Examples include smart cities, traffic, cars, energy, animals, wildlife, food; pills, toys, clothing, diapers, toothbrushes, lighting, mattresses, refrigerators, romance, “smart” sex, and even rectal thermometers.
 Augmented reality (AR) and Artificial Intelligence/robots (AI) will provide additional sources of data.
-You name it – industry has thought of it.
-It’s in the works – and data will stream from it.
+You name it – industry has thought of it; it’s in the works – and data will stream from it.

-Data mining companies are in the business of collecting, analyzing, storing, and selling our data.
-Governments, businesses, law enforcement, researchers, and hackers are anxious to put all this data to use.
 In a lame attempt to offset the huge downsides of the Internet of Things, some IoT manufacturers are coming up with applications that may provide a modicum of actual benefits.
-But many IoT products are at best frivolous, and some shamefully harmful, such as blue tooth pacifiers for infants or musical tampons for babies in utero.
+But many IoT products are at best frivolous, and some shamefully harmful.
+Two such examples of this are blue tooth pacifiers for infants and musical tampons for babies in utero.

 Data collected from thousands of sources can be combined thereby producing more data and more value.
-For example, although much data is anonymous, once collected, fusion databases aggregate the data and then link it back to the original person.
+For example, although much data is anonymous, once the data is collected, fusion databases aggregate the data and then link it back to the original source.
 As Peter Van Buren explains in a fascinating 2014 Mother Jones Article,

 “In these [fusion databases], information from such disparate sources as license plate readers, wiretaps, and records of library book choices can be aggregated and easily shared.
 Basically everything about a person, gathered worldwide by various agencies and means, can now be put into a single ‘file.’”